-Most of the IFI funded projects in Central Asia are today completed under the framework of CAREC program, which gathers 6 IFIs.
-As Turkmenistan joined the CAREC partnership in 2010 only, the North-South Railway project up to 2011 is the only project carried out within this framework.
+Most IFI funded projects in Central Asia are today completed under the framework of the CAREC programme, which gathers 6 IFIs.
+As Turkmenistan only joined the CAREC partnership in 2010, the North-South Railway project up to 2011 is the only project carried out within this framework.

 The Asian Development Bank is one of the most active IFIs in Turkmenistan.
-At present ADB supports the North-South Railway Project, which deals with improving the technical capacity of railway transport link between Turkmenistan and Kazakhstan, and further with Russia to the North and Iran to the South.
-The project funding covers 350 th USD for TA assistance (approved in May 2010) and 125 M USD as a capital resource (approved in March 2011).
+At present ADB supports the North-South Railway Project, which deals with improving the technical capacity of railway transport links between Turkmenistan and Kazakhstan, and further with Russia to the North and Iran to the South.
+The project funding covers USD 350,000 for TA assistance (approved in May 2010) and USD 125 M as a capital resource (approved in March 2011).

-Earlier in 2002, the ADB also used to support the Atamyrat-Imamnazar Road Rehabilitation project in Turkmenistan.
+Earlier in 2002, the ADB supported the Atamyrat-Imamnazar Road Rehabilitation project in Turkmenistan.